 Thermal resistance values of R{SI} -3.4 (R-13) for a wall application and R{SI} -6.7 (R-38) for a ceiling application of blown cellulose have been used in BIRDS.
-The models for BIRDS are largely based on the blown cellulose in BEES Online (2010).
+The models for BIRDS are largely based on the blown cellulose in BEES Online (National Institute of Standards and Technology (NIST) 2010).
 Table 4-11 specifies blown cellulose insulation by type and R-value.